FAQ – Disaster Restoration

 A. A sample of your pad is brought to the office for a match.
 When available, an identical pad will be used.
 When your original pad is not available, we will provide a pad of the same quality, thickness, and density.
 Similar pad may differ in color based upon the time it was manufactured.

-Q. What about sewage contamination?
+Q. What do I do about sewage contamination?

 A. Hard surfaces can be cleaned and sanitized.
 Affected items that cannot be sanitized require disposal.
 Porous materials such as drywall, ceiling tiles, insulation, particleboard, paneling, etc. that have been directly affected should be removed during the emergency service visit.

-Q. Can I clean it myself?
+Q. Can I clean the sewage contamination myself?

 A. We suggest you do not attempt any “do it yourself” cleaning methods without consulting your ServiceMaster technician.
 ServiceMaster’s professional cleaning system products used by experienced, trained technicians give you the best chance for complete restoration of your belongings.
 By trying to “do it yourself” owners could create more damage ultimately resulting in more costly repairs.